RadialCorp/magento-ptf-build/docs/SETUP.md

 ## Setting Up Extension Cron Jobs

-There are two cron jobs packaged with the Radial PTF extension:
+There are six cron jobs packaged with the Radial PTF extension:

 ### radial\_eb2cfraud\_retry\_sendevent
 The radial\_eb2cfraud\_retry\_sendevent job resends Fraud evaluations which failed to be transmitted on initial order submission; the default cron mask is set to run once a minute as any orders which fail to be transmitted on order submit should get to Radial fraud processing as quickly as possible.